Voyz/ibind/docs/websocket/core-concepts/sinks.md

 `QueueSink` stores events in separate thread-safe queues, one per event type.
 Events can be retrieved at any point after being emitted.

+By default, each queue is bounded at 10,000 events per type.
+When a queue is full, the oldest events are dropped to make room for new ones.

 ```python
 from ibind import QueueSink, events